TanStack/form/docs/guides/basic-concepts.md

 # Basic Concepts and Terminology

-> Some of these docs may be inaccurate due to an API shift in `0.11.0`.
-If you're interested in helping us fix these issues, please [join our Discord](https://tlinz.com/discord) and reach out in the `#form` channel.

-This page introduces the basic concepts and terminology used in the @tanstack/react-form library.
+This page introduces the basic concepts and terminology used in the `@tanstack/react-form` library.
 Familiarizing yourself with these concepts will help you better understand and work with the library.

 ## Form Factory